John Laurence: 1970–2006

 In 1970, Laurence moved to London to take over as bureau chief from Morley Safer.
 He and Keith Kay covered the Indo-Pakistani War of 1971 from East Pakistan.
 As a London-based correspondent, he covered the conflict in Northern Ireland for the next 20 years.
 He covered the October War (Yom Kippur War) between Syria, Egypt and Israel in 1973.
 In 1974, he covered the wars in Cyprus, Rhodesia and Ethiopia and the continuing artillery, air force and terrorist incidents between Syria, Lebanon and Israel.
 Other wars and revolutions he covered in the 1970s, 80s and 90s included Portugal, Angola, Lebanon, Iceland, Afghanistan, South Africa and Yugoslavia.
 He covered the first Gulf War in 1990–91 and reported from Kuwait for a month after the war for ABC News Nightline.
-In 2003, Laurence accompanied a rifle company from the 101st Air Assault Division into Iraq at the start of the Iraq War.
+In 2003, Laurence accompanied a rifle company from the 101st Airborne Division (Air Assault) into Iraq at the start of the Iraq War.
 He returned to Iraq with the same rifle company to make a documentary and was embedded with it for 16 months in 2005–06.
 The film was called, "I Am an American Soldier".

 In 1977, Laurence left CBS News and began working on his book, "The Cat from Hue: a Vietnam War Story".
 In 1978, he joined ABC News as a London correspondent at a time when its new president, Roone Arledge, was building the TV news division to make it more competitive with CBS and NBC.

 In July 1982 Laurence returned briefly to Vietnam for the first time since 1970.

 Laurence's memoir of his years covering the war in Vietnam, The Cat from Hue: a Vietnam War Story, was published in 2002 by PublicAffairs Press in New York.
 It received positive reviews in The New York Times and in other major U.S. newspapers and magazines.
 The book received the Cornelius Ryan Award from the Overseas Press Club, its sole annual book award, for "Best Non-Fiction Reporting on International Affairs".

 The documentary film Laurence produced and directed, "I am an American Soldier" was shown at film festivals in New York, Orlando and Traverse City, Michigan in 2007.
 It received a Founder's Award at Traverse City given by Michael Moore, and a Certificate of Appreciation from the 10th Mountain Division at its base in Louisiana for a screening of the film for troops about to embark for a year in Iraq.